rmorshea/labox/docs/src/concepts/serializers.md

 # Serializers

-Lakery serializers convert values or streams of values into binary data that [storage backends](storages.md) can save.
+Labox serializers convert values or streams of values into binary data that [storage backends](storages.md) can save.
 Likewise, they can also convert binary data back into values or streams of values.

 ## Basic Serializers

 Basic serializers are used to convert singular values to and from binary data.
-To define one you must inherit from the [`Serializer`][lakery.core.serializer.Serializer] class and provide the following:
+To define one you must inherit from the [`Serializer`][labox.core.serializer.Serializer] class and provide the following:

 - `name` - a string that uniquely and permanently identifies the serializer.
 - `types` - a tuple of types that this serializer can handle.
 This is used for